Milorad Dodik: Disputation of the High Representative

-In the last ten days of his term as High Representative, on 23 July 2021, Valentin Inzko unexpectedly imposed changes to the law banning the denial of genocide in Bosnia and Herzegovina.
+In the last ten days of his term as High Representative, on 23 July 2021, Valentin Inzko unexpectedly imposed changes to the Penal Code of Bosnia and Herzegovina, banning the denial of genocide in Bosnia and Herzegovina.
 This was met with outrage by Bosnian Serb politicians, especially by Dodik, stating "We [Republika Srpska] are forced to go into dissolution" and repeating many times that the "genocide did not happen."
-As a response to Inzko's imposed law, most Serb representatives in the national institutions, led by Dodik, decided to reject Inzko's law, as well as deciding not to participate in the work of Bosnian national institutions until further notice, sparking a new political crisis in the country.
+As a response to Inzko's imposed law, most Serb representatives in the national institutions, led by Dodik, decided to reject Inzko's law, as well as decided not to participate in the work of Bosnian national institutions until further notice, sparking a new political crisis in the country.

-Following a United Nations Security Council meeting on 4 November 2021, Dodik vowed to sue the new High Representative Christian Schmidt, and described the meeting as a "Victory for Republika Srpska" and proving that "Christian Schmidt is the High Representative only in his mind", even though all the UN Security Council members, except Russia, expressed their support for Schmidt and his powers as High Representative.
+Following a United Nations Security Council meeting on 4 November 2021, Dodik vowed to sue the new High Representative Christian Schmidt, and described the meeting as a "Victory for Republika Srpska" and proving that "Christian Schmidt is the High Representative only in his mind".
+According to media outlet Klix.ba, all the UN Security Council members except Russia "directly expressed their support for Schmidt and his powers" as High Representative.
+At the meeting in question, Russia's representative stated that Schmidt's appointment had taken place "in circumvention of the Security Council" and that "the Office of the High Representative remains vacant.
+As of today, there is no High Representative".
+China's representative said that "the Security Council has a clear role to play in the appointment of the High Representative.
+That has long been an established practice and should be fully respected".

 On 26 January 2022, following a meeting on constitutional reform in Sarajevo, Dodik said that he and his party would be "willing to participate in the work of the national institutions if a law, banning calling the country's entities genocidal, was passed in Parliament."